docker-hy/docker-hy.github.io/part1.md

 > Note: the Docker for Mac/Win has some magic so that the directories from our host become available for the `moby` virtual machine allowing our command to work as it would on a Linux machine.

 ### Allowing external connections into containers

+The details on how programs communicate are not detailed in this course.
+Courses on Operating Systems and Networking courses explain these.
+On this course you only need to know the following simplified basics:
+- Sending messages: Programs can send messages to [URL](https://en.wikipedia.org/wiki/URL) addresses such as this: http://127.0.0.1:3000 where http is the [_protocol_](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), 127.0.0.1 is a ip address, and and 3000 is a [_port_](https://en.wikipedia.org/wiki/Port_(computer_networking)).
+Note the ip part could also be a [_hostname_](https://en.wikipedia.org/wiki/Hostname): 127.0.0.1 is always also named [_localhost_](https://en.wikipedia.org/wiki/Localhost) so instead you could use http://localhost:3000.
+- Receiving messages: Programs can be assigned to listen to any available port.
+If a program is listening for traffic on port 3000 and a message is sent to that port it will receive it (and depending on the message process it).

 Opening a connection from outside world to a docker container happens in two steps: